webmapper/cartiqo-documentation/README.md

 #### Zoom level 12

-- All POIs are present
+- All POIs
 - Secondary roads

 #### Zoom level 13

-- Agricultural pasture appears.
-Covering all the surface of the Netherlands. **!
+- Agricultural pasture: covering all the surface of the Netherlands. **!
 Note this is a big change in how the map looks !**
 - Built up buildings
 - Almost all infrastructure areas
 - Local roads